Free shipping for all purchases over $300 S.F. New customers can enjoy 10% off on regular-priced health products over $350 by entering NEW10!

 Search

-The Three Carotenoids You Need for Health
+The Three Carotenoids You Need for Good Health

-Do you know why fruits and vegetables come in different colors like yellow, red, and orange?
-This is because they containcarotenoids.
-Like vitamins, carotenoids are nutrients found in our diet, primarily in various fruits and vegetables.
-Some popular types of carotenoids are lutein, astaxanthin, and anthocyanins.
+Do you know why fruits and vegetables have different colors, such as yellow, red, and orange?
+This is because they contain...CarotenoidsLike vitamins, carotenoids are nutrients found in our diet, primarily in various fruits and vegetables.
+Some popular types of carotenoids include lutein, astaxanthin, and anthocyanins.
 Over time, scientists have confirmed the biological functions of carotenoids.
-Carotenoids are powerful antioxidants that helpstrengthen immune system, and can also reduce the risk of chronic diseases.
-Because of their many health benefits, carotenoids are now added to some medicines, supplements and children's foods to make them more nutritionally valuable and attractive.
-Research also suggests that carotenoids may be effective in weight management and fighting obesity.
-Today, there are more than 700 carotenoids found naturally in fruits and vegetables.
-However, only 50 substances are recognized by scientists as having important biological activities in humans.
-This article recommends three carotenoids (lutein, astaxanthin, and anthocyanins) that have positive health effects for everyone.
+Carotenoids are powerful antioxidants, helping to...Strengthening the immune systemFurthermore, it can reduce the risk of chronic diseases.
+Due to the numerous health benefits of carotenoids, they are now added to some medicines, supplements, and children's foods to enhance their nutritional value and appeal.
+Studies have also shown that carotenoids can effectively control weight and combat obesity.
+Today, fruits and vegetables naturally contain over 700 types of carotenoids.
+However, only 50 are recognized by scientists as substances with important biological activity for the human body.
+This article recommends three types of carotenoids (lutein, astaxanthin, and anthocyanins), which have positive health effects for everyone.

 Lutein

-LuteinIt is a compound that gives fruits and vegetables their bright yellow, red and orange colors.
-Lutein is a very powerful antioxidant among the carotenoids that is essential for maintaining eye health.
-Interestingly, lutein and zeaxanthin are carotenoids found only in the inner part of the eye, known as the “macula.”
-These carotenoids work together inside the eye to fight free radicals that can damage our macula and other parts of the eye.
+LuteinLutein is a compound that gives fruits and vegetables their bright yellow, red, and orange hues.
+It's a very powerful antioxidant among carotenoids, essential for maintaining eye health.
+Interestingly, lutein and zeaxanthin are carotenoids found only inside the eye, in a region called the macula.
+These carotenoids work together in the eye to combat free radicals that can damage our macula and other parts of the eye.

-Food Sources of Lutein
+Food sources of lutein

-eye care
+Eye care

-Luteinprotect eyesVery effective, it protects the retina and the macula.
-Due to its antioxidant properties, lutein can protect the eyes from harmful blue light and maintain normal vision.
-Doctors recommend that those who need to reap the benefits of lutein take 10 mg per day.
+LuteinProtect your eyesIt is very effective in protecting the retina and macula.
+Because lutein has antioxidant properties, it can protect the eyes from harmful blue light and maintain normal vision.
+Doctors recommend that those who need the benefits of lutein take 10 mg daily.

 Skin care